Who Was William Faulkner?

-American writer William Faulkner was born in New Albany, Mississippi, in 1897.
-Much of his early work was poetry, but he became famous for his novels set in the American South, frequently in his fabricated Yoknapatawpha County, with works that included The Sound and the Fury, As I Lay Dying and Absalom, Absalom!
+Much of William Faulkner's early work was poetry, but he became famous for his novels set in the American South, frequently in his fabricated Yoknapatawpha County, with works that included The Sound and the Fury, As I Lay Dying and Absalom, Absalom!
 His controversial 1931 novel Sanctuary was turned into two films, 1933's The Story of Temple Drake as well as a later 1961 project.
 Faulkner was awarded the 1949 Nobel Prize in Literature and ultimately won two Pulitzers and two National Book Awards as well.
-He died on July 6, 1962.

 The grandeur of the "Old Colonel," as almost everyone called him, loomed large in the minds of William Clark Falkner's children and grandchildren.
 The Old Colonel’s son, John Wesley Thompson, opened the First National Bank of Oxford in 1910.
 Instead of later bequeathing the railroad business to his son, Murry, however, Thompson sold it.
 Murry worked as the business manager for the University of Mississippi.
 Murry’s son, author William Falkner, held tightly to his great-grandfather’s legacy, writing about him in his earliest novels set in the American South.